 Department for Environment, Food & Rural Affairs (DEFRA)

-The Marine Management Organisation (MMO) sponsored by the Department for Environment, Food & Rural Affairs (DEFRA) required a new system with the ability to create export catch certificates.
-These certificates would enable fishermen in the UK to export their catches to any of the EU countries.
-This new system needed to be implemented without any disruption or be impacted by any decision related to Brexit.
-As part of the EU exit projects MMO & DEFRA needed to create this system in advance of the original EU exit date of March 31st 2019.
+The Marine Management Organisation (MMO), sponsored by the Department for Environment, Food & Rural Affairs (Defra), required a new system to create export catch certificates.
+These certificates would enable fishermen in the UK to export their catches to any EU country post Brexit.
+This new system needed to be implemented without any disruption, robust in the face of changing Brexit-related policy and created in advance of the original EU exit date of 31 March 2019.

-The successful creation and implementation of this service was vital as it is estimated that UK fishermen export around £2.4 billion worth of fresh and processed fish to EU countries.
+The successful creation and implementation of this service was vital as it is estimated that UK fishermen export around £2.4bn of fresh and processed fish to EU countries.
 This meant that any disruption to the process would have had a large-scale negative impact on the economy.

 Key requirements included having the system work in real time with minimal downtime to ensure continuity.
 Additionally the system would need to be designed specifically to meet user needs which included a seamless user experience.